-LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls – Chances Of Signing Him
+LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls, Chances Of Signing Him

 — Ryan Ward (@RyanWardLA) September 25, 2017

 There are not a lot of teams who can offer Dwyane Wade the kind of money he may be looking for, but it appears he isn’t overly concerned after the buyout with the Chicago Bulls.
-Wade wants to win another championship and that’s it.
+Wade wants to win another championship, and that’s it.
 As far as available money and talent go, the Cavs and Thunder may be his best options.
-Rumors had the LA Lakers as being in contention for him, but it may have been nothing but smoke and mirrors.
+Rumors had the LA Lakers in contention for him, but it might have been nothing but smoke and mirrors.

 [Featured Image by Rob Foldy/Getty Images]